-Currently the only graduate program at WCSU that is able to accept students holding the F-1 visa is the M.F.A. in Fine Arts (Painting, Illustration, or Interdisciplinary).
+Currently their are a limited number of graduate programs international students are eligible to apply for at WCSU.
+These programs will be identified in the program description.
 Students who have an earned undergraduate degree in a country other than the United States must have their transcripts assessed by an appropriate educational service for a comprehensive course-by-course evaluation.
 This report will determine if the student completed the equivalent of a U.S. bachelor's degree, which is the minimum requirement for acceptance into any of WCSU's graduate programs.
-Prospective international applicants should contact the Office of Graduate Admissions for general questions and the coordinator of the M.F.A. in Fine Arts for program-specific questions.
+Prospective international applicants should contact the Office of Graduate Studies for general questions.